RaghavQable/CypressDemo/README.md

      ```
    4. To open the Cypress Test Runner and run the tests: execute this command ``npx cypress open``
    5. To run tests in headless using CLI execute this command ``npx cypress run``
-   6. To run specific spec file in headless use thiFolder Structures command for eg. ``npx cypress run --spec "path/to/spec-file.spec.js"``
+   6. To run specific spec file in headless use this command for eg. ``npx cypress run --spec "path/to/spec-file.spec.js"``

 **Folder Structure**
 ```